oneblockmore/docs-1/src/operators/stake-management.md

 number of tokens which can be spent by a transfer transaction signed by the account's private key.
 Each account can also serve as an escrow. `escrow_balance` is the number of tokens this account contains as an escrow and which can be reclaimed by the depositor.
-In our environment, both balances have 10^11 tokens.
+In our environment, both balances have 100 billion tokens.
 Any outgoing transaction of the account must have an incremental `nonce`.
 In our case, the next outgoing transaction of the account will have `nonce: 0`.

 ## Example: Burning tokens